 Siblings - What is the amount of the sibling tuition and how do I arrange for it?
 For fee amount and full instructions for obtaining sibling discount, please go to tuition by location page.
 For Burlingame Rec you must call or visit in person to register a sibling.
 650-558-7300.
 If it's for a class that traditionally fills fast we recommend registering the first child online, then call to add the sibling.
-At Beresford Park register both children at full price then call to have a credit issued for the second child's discount.
-650-522-7440.
+At Beresford Park register each child and a sibling discounted price should appear for sibling.
+If not, please call 650-522-7440.

 How about siblings 8 mo and under?
 Siblings of a paid registrant, 8 months and under, as of first day of class, are free of charge.
 At Burlingame Rec and Beresford Center they are not officially registered but on first day you must tell the teacher you are bringing the child and give the teacher the name and date of birth.
 At Millbrae, PJCC and Parent's Place they need to be registered.

-May I bring both of my children to the same class?
+May I bring both of my children to the same mixed age class?
 Yes!
 Not only may you, we encourage you to!
 In each class we strive to create a musically rich, developmentally appropriate environment where the whole family can enjoy music and nurture skills at the level right for each child.
 Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other.
 Note: This policy does not apply to Rhythm Kids unless both children are either 4 or 5 yrs.
 Please contact us with questions.

 Do you pro-rate for late registration?
 Pro-rated registration is only allowed at Beresford Park Rec.
-In all other locations you can register up to week 3 and use your 3 "make ups" instead of pro-rating so that you can enjoy the full semester.
+In all other locations you can register up to week 3 and use your 3 "make ups" instead of pro-rating so that you can enjoy a full semester of classes.